 Instructions

 - Slice each pear half finely, crosswise, keeping the slices together in the shape of the pear.
-Set aside.
+Set aside.2-3 firm but ripe pears, halved and cored

-- Put the chopped chocolate and cubed butter into a heatproof bowl set over a pan of gently simmering water (Bain Marie).
+- Put the chopped chocolate and 3/4 cup unsalted butter, cubed into a heatproof bowl set over a pan of gently simmering water (Bain Marie).
 Stir until melted and glossy.
-Set aside to cool slightly.
+Set aside to cool slightly.6 ounces good-quality bittersweet chocolate (70%), chopped (we like Ghirardelli or Guittard)

-- In a large mixing bowl (or the bowl of a stand mixer), whisk together the eggs, sugar, vanilla, and salt for 5–7 minutes, until pale, thick and airy.
+- In a large mixing bowl (or the bowl of a stand mixer), whisk together 5 large eggs, at room temperature, 3/4 cup granulated sugar, 1 teaspoon vanilla extract, and 1/4 teaspoon fine sea salt for 5–7 minutes, until pale, thick, and airy.

-- Stir the ground hazelnuts into the chocolate mixture.
+- Stir 1 scant cup finely ground hazelnuts into the chocolate mixture.
 Then gently fold the chocolate into the egg mixture in large looping movements so that the mixture stays light and airy.

 - Pour the batter into the prepared pan.
 Arrange the fanned pear halves gently on top.
 Don’t worry about perfection, they’ll shift and settle as they bake.

-- Bake in the centre of the oven for 30 minutes, or until the edges are set and the centre has a soft wobble.
+- Bake in the center of the oven for 30 minutes, or until the edges are set and the center has a soft wobble.
 A toothpick inserted should have a few moist crumbs.

-- Remove the cake from the oven and leave to cool in the pan for 15 minutes.
+- Remove the cake from the oven and allow it to cool in the pan for 15 minutes.
 The cake should look slightly puffed, but it will settle into a dense, fudgy finish as it cools.
-When you’re ready to release the cake run a knife around the edge of the cake and unclip the pan.
+When you’re ready to release the cake, run a knife around the edge of the cake and unclip the pan.

 - For the best results, refrigerate the cake for 1–2 hours before slicing.
 Dust with cocoa powder and scatter over chopped hazelnuts just before serving.
-Enjoy!
+1 tablespoon cocoa powder, for dusting, 1/4 cup hazelnuts, roughly chopped, for garnish

 Notes